Ermaconomist/tourist-visits/README.md

-# Tourist and the impact of exchange rates
+# Tourists and the impact of exchange rates
 Is there a correlation between tourists in Switzerland and direct purchasing power between EUR/CHF and USD/CHF?
 Using data from the Federal Statistical Office (overnight stays) and publicly available exchange rates, I have set myself the goal of first visually processing this question and then statistically